 Another Option: Pinhole Surgical Technique

 The Pinhole Surgical Technique is an alternative option to a gum graft and provides immediate results.
-This less invasive procedure involves the surgeon poking a small hole in the gum above the tooth or teeth that need treatment.
+This less invasive procedure involves the surgeon poking a small hole in the gum above the tooth or teeth that needs treatment.